 Gastronomy & Wine

 Yet, in a sense, little has changed.
-The Roman legacy of olives, wheat, and wine, remains the undisputed trinity of la cuisine provençale, and many local dishes are prepared with olive oil and very generous amounts of garlic.
+The Roman legacy of olives, wheat, and wine, remains the undisputed trinity of la cuisine provençale.
+Many local dishes are prepared with olive oil and very generous amounts of garlic.
 In a local restaurant, you’ll undoubtedly see much seafood on the menu – always fresh and always seasonal.
 There’s usually an abundance of John Dory, sea bream, turbot, and especially loup de mer (sea bass), often cooked in a salt crust, which tastes far better than you might imagine.
-And then there’s the freshest shellfish: king prawns, oysters, mussels, sea urchin and scallops make the ideal medley, served together as a “plateaux de fruits de mer.”
+Then, there’s the freshest shellfish: king prawns, oysters, mussels, sea urchin, and scallops make the ideal medley, served together as a “plateaux de fruits de mer.”

 But if you want to eat like a local, order soupe de poissons or even better, bouillabaisse.
-Marseille lays claim to holding a monopoly on authentic versions, but good examples are available across the Cote d’Azur.
-It is a lovely fish chowder made with from least three kinds of fresh saltwater fish, cooked in a broth containing onions, tomatoes, saffron, and various herbs.
+Marseille claims to hold a monopoly on authentic versions, but good examples are available across the Cote d’Azur.
+It is a lovely fish chowder made with at least three fresh saltwater fish cooked in a broth containing onions, tomatoes, saffron, and various herbs.
 It is eaten as a main course with toasted bread and rouille, a spicy mayonnaise of olive oil, garlic, and chili pepper.
 Divine!

 Meat dishes and Provencal cheeses are no less tempting.
-If you visit in May, order gigot d’agneau (leg of spring lamb), which is simply prepared with olive oil, garlic, and herbs, but is exquisite.
+If you visit in May, order gigot d’agneau (leg of spring lamb) prepared with olive oil, garlic, and herbs, but it is exquisite.
 In winter, game meat dominates, while rabbit cooked in a tomato sauce with olives is irresistible with local reds – more on that soon.
 Cheese lovers always rave about the quality of local goat’s cheese, particularly Fromage de Banon, a specialty of the Luberon region, which comes wrapped in chestnut leaves.

-So too are your wine choices almost limitless.
-Once Provence was dismissed as a one-trick pony – the land of straightforward, sun-kissed rose.
+So too, are your wine choices almost limitless.
+Once, the Provence wine region was dismissed as a one-trick pony – the land of straightforward, sun-kissed rose.
 And while it is true that many appellations in Provence are rose workhorses, your wine options stretch far beyond poolside quaffing.

 One of the best experiences wine lovers can enjoy while in Provence is actually visiting the beautiful Chateaux and vineyards, tasting top wines in historic cellars and picturesque tasting rooms.
 Imagine yourself sipping rosé in the sunshine while admiring the views of lavender and cypress-lined rows of vines, before sitting down with your hosts for a Provençal wine tutorial.
 Learn all about the region’s varied grape varietals, terroir, and local winemaking; walk through the vines